You’ve probably heard the overused phrase “content is king” before.

 Content on the web is defined as literally anything you create and post online – from articles to blog posts to images to videos to social posts and more.

-- Intro to Content Marketing in 2020
+- Intro to Content Marketing

 - What Is Content Marketing?